sit-2021-int214/024-Marvel-Vs-DC-IMDB/Data_Cleaning_and_Data_Transformation.md

 ## from Marvel VS DC IMDB Dataset
 ### Overviews

-1.Explore the Marvel VS DC IMDB Dataset
+1. Explore the Marvel VS DC IMDB Dataset
 2.Cleaning and Data Transformation

 ## 1. Explore the Marvel VS DC IMDB Dataset
 ### Our Steps

 1.Loading Library and dataset
-2.Explore the dataset
+2. Explore the dataset

 ### Loading library and dataset